-The aim of ITC Conference Grants is to support Early Career Investigators (that is to say up to 8 years after completing a PhD degree) and PhD students from ITC countries to attend activities, events or conference related to the subject of the action.
+The aim of ITC Conference Grants is to support Early Career Investigators (that is to say under 40 years old) and PhD students from ITC countries to attend activities, events or conference related to the subject of the action.

-The applicant must be engaged in an official research programme as a PhD Student or postdoctoral fellow.
+The applicant must be engaged in an official research program as a PhD Student or postdoctoral fellow.

 ITC Conference Grants cover meals, accommodation and transportationcoststo and in the country of the academic event (dailyfee).
 For country-specific rates see: www.cost.eu/daily_allowance.

 Applicants must carefully read the funding rules detailed in Section 9 of the COST Vademecum, including Eligibility Rules, Evaluation and Selection of Applicants, Criteria for ITC and Financial Support.
 We also encourage applicants to read these other relevant documents: the ITC User Guide, the document about Handling Travel Requests, and the Rule of Travel Reimbursement.